muzi2018/URDFly/README.md

 ![alt text](assets/gx7-mdh-fk.png)

+The MDH can be used to generate the analytical inverse kinematics solution via `yaik`, see [Analytical IK Tutorial](docs/Analytical_IK_Tutorial.md).

 ### URDF Editing and Visualization

 The project includes a editor for URDF file.
 Clicking the `Edit URDF` button can open the editor.
 Clincking the `update` button will update the visulazation from the modified urdf.
 The editor provides searching and autofill of different `pi` with adjustable precision.